Deep $\Pi^0_1$ Classes

 By contrast with the notion of depth, for the definition of $\tt$-depth, it does not matter whether we work with the canonical co-c.e.\ tree associated to $\C$ or some computable tree $T$ such that $\C=[T]$ (a direct consequence of Theorem~\ref{prop:carac-tt-negl}).

-An important question concerns the relationship between depth and negligibility (and $\tt$-depth and $\tt$-negligibility).
-Clearly every deep ($\tt$-deep) $\Pi^0_1$ class is negligible ($\tt$-negligible), but does the converse hold?
+An important question concerns the relationship between depth and negligibility (and between $\tt$-depth and $\tt$-negligibility).
+First, every deep $\Pi^0_1$ class is negligible.
+Indeed, if $\C$ is deep, $T$ is the canonical co-c.e.\ tree associated to $\C$, and $ \M(T_n) \leq 2^{-h(n)}$ for some computable order function $h$, then

+where the second equality follows from the continuity of $\Mb$ from above.
+A similar argument shows that $\tt$-depth implies $\tt$-negligibility.
+Does the converse hold?
 In the case of $\tt$-depth and $\tt$-negligibility, the answer is positive.
 We also identify two other equivalent formulations of $\tt$-depth.